 The Great Albion Enduro.

-Superfly Racing wasn’t just going to host an enduro race, but a GREAT enduro race.
+Superfly Racing said they weren’t just going to host an enduro race, but a GREAT enduro race.
 Sweet.

 The Superfly website billed it as follows: